mviereck/x11docker/README.md

 ![screenshot](https://raw.githubusercontent.com/mviereck/x11docker/screenshots/screenshot-lxde.png "lxde desktop running in Xephyr window using x11docker")

 # Known issues
- - Package `kaptain` is not available in repositories of debian 9 and Ubuntu 16.04.
-You can install [kaptain for debian jessie](https://packages.debian.org/jessie/kaptain) respective [kaptain for Ubuntu 14.04](http://packages.ubuntu.com/trusty/kaptain) instead.
- - x11docker-gui can look ugly on GTK based systems. x11docker-gui is managed by `kaptain` which uses QT4.
-You can use `qtconfig`, select GUI style GTK+ and save this setting with `[CTRL][S]`.
   - Option `--nxagent` only supports US keyboard layout.